plant-genomics/training/docs/modules/chloroplast_assembly.md

     ???
 "Click for answer"
         <br>
-        This will depend on the settings, but as an example: you may see that your polished assembly is about 1000 base pairs longer.
-Nanopore reads may have homopolymer deletions - a run of AAAA may be interpreted as AAA - so the more accurate illumina reads may correct these by adding in the additional base(s).
-In the <fn>Changes</fn> file, there may be a lot of cases showing a supposed deletion being corrected to a base.
+        This will depend on the settings, but as an example: your polished assembly might be about 10-15 Kbp longer.
+Nanopore reads can have homopolymer deletions - a run of AAAA may be interpreted as AAA - so the more accurate illumina reads may correct these parts of the long-read assembly.
+In the <fn>Changes</fn> file, there may be a lot of cases showing a supposed deletion (represented by a dot) being corrected to a base.

 * <op>Optional further steps:</op>
 * Run a second round (or more) of Pilon polishing.
 Keep track of file naming; you will need to generate a new bam file first before each round of Pilon.